tdegeus/tdegeus.github.io/conferences.md

 {: reversed="reversed"}

+1. 56th.
+Annual Technical Meeting of the Society of Engineering Science, 2019, Saint Louis, United States.
+1. EarthFlows meeting: Complexity in Solid Earth and Geophysical Flows, 2019, Oslo, Norway
 1. 55th.
 Annual Technical Meeting of the Society of Engineering Science, 2018, Madrid, Spain.
 1. ECCOMAS PhD Olympiad, Young Investigator Symposium, 2017, Milan, Italy.
 1. Fifth International Conference on Computational Modeling of Fracture and Failure of Materials and Structures, CFRAC, 2017, Nantes, France.